Delaware County, Pennsylvania: Geography

 Waterways in Delaware County generally flow in a southward direction and ultimately drain into the Delaware River.
 The waterways are, from west to east: the Brandywine River (forming a portion of the county's western boundary with Chester County), Naaman's Creek, Stoney Creek, Chester Creek, Ridley Creek, Crum Creek, Muckinipates Creek, Darby Creek and Cobbs Creek (forming a portion of the county's eastern boundary with Philadelphia).
 Crum Creek was dammed in 1931 near Pennsylvania Route 252 to fill Springton Lake (also known as Geist Reservoir), an approximately 391 acre drinking water reservoir maintained by Aqua America, the county's largest lake.

 The Trainer Refinery and the Port of Chester are located along the shores of the Delaware River.

+With its location in the southeastern part of the state, Delaware County is the only county to border both Delaware and New Jersey.